bhauman/bhauman.github.com/_posts/2019-03-22-suppression-software.md

 [**Suppression**](suppression) of the virus is a more pro-active stance where we test absolutely everyone and actively move to reduce the number of new infections as they did in China which just yesterday reported [0 new cases](zero-cases).
-It's important to note, we can trust that number is pretty accurate because of how China has actively increased testing data-flow to create a very complete picture of how the virus is progressing.
+It's important to note, we can trust the accuracy of that number because of how China has pro-actively increased testing data-flow to create a very complete picture of how the virus is progressing.